george24601/notes/java/jvm/class.md

 when new(), JVM will create instanceOopDec, which contains mark work, pointer to metadata, and instance data,

-# creation

-1. class loader check - check in the constant pool if params are valid, check if the type has been loaded

-2. allocate memory
-	1. CAS + retry for thread safety

-	2. TLAB: allocate a small amount of memory in Eden region for EACH thread

-3. init defaults - that is why default constructor works

-4. set object header - type, where to find type metadata (pointer to the type's metadata, this is how type checking is done by JVM), object's hash, object's gc gen info

-5. run init method

-#visit

-1. handle: in heap has a handle pool, that has pointer to the object type data and pointer to object instance data.

-2. direct pointer, to the object instance data already AND pointer to the object type data

 A.
 String str1 = "abcd"  - in constant pool